All Episodes

 Drill here, drill now, pay less.

-I'm folks, this is the issue.
+Folks, this is the issue.

-This is it's not the equivalent of going to the moon, but it is close.
+This is, it's not the equivalent of going to the moon, but it is close.

 This is a goal, a national goal to become energy independent.

-We have the crude, we have the supply, we have it, we just have to go get it.
+We just have to go get it.

 And you don't get it by sitting around waiting.

-You gotta take the first step.
+You've got to take the first step.

 In building anything, it takes time.